Frequently asked questions

 - Can it demonstrate that social/environmental aims are being achieved?

 - If the company ceased trading would remaining assets be distributed for social/environmental purposes?

 Some Social Enterprise Mark Holders decided to modify their constitution or adopt a new one to meet the Social Enterprise Mark criteria and become certified social enterprises.
 Find out how.

 If a social enterprise meets the criteria listed then it is easy to get the Mark.
 If there are social enterprises that are borderline applications or ones which are not straightforward to assess, they are reviewed by a panel of business, legal and social enterprise experts.

 Yes.
-The licence to use the Mark is granted for one year and Mark holders will need to renew this annually.
+The licence to use the Mark is granted for one year and Mark Holders will need to be assessed annually.
 Some of their organisations details will remain the same which means that renewal is a straightforward process.
 However, it is necessary to check that the social enterprises are still meeting the criteria to retain the Mark’s integrity.

 Government figures estimate that there are 70,000 social enterprises in the UK, contributing £24 billion to the economy and employing at least 800,000 people.